Developing

 To run the TKey, plug it into a USB port on a computer.
 If the TKey status indicator LED is white, it has been programmed with the standard FPGA bitstream (including the firmware).
 If the status indicator LED is not white it is unprovisioned.
 For instructions on how to do the initial programming of an unprovisioned TKey, see: quickstart.md (in the tillitis-key1 repository).

-Users on Linux #
+Linux Users #

 Running lsusb should list the USB stick as 1207:8887 Tillitis MTA1-USB-V1.
 On Linux, the TKey’s serial port device path is typically /dev/ttyACM0 (but it may end with another digit, if you have other devices plugged in already).
 The client applications try to auto-detect TKeys, but if more than one TKey is found you need to choose one using the --port flag.